Weight Balancing on Boundaries

 \section{Tripodal points}

-In this section, we consider a $3$-dimensional (bounded, closed, not necessarily convex) polyhedron $P$, and prove Theorem~\ref{theorem: tripodal}, which states that there are tripodal points on the boundary $\bd P$.
+In this section, we consider a $3$-dimensional compact set~$P$ and prove Theorem~\ref{theorem: tripodal}, which states that there are tripodal points on the boundary $\bd P$.
 Note that tripodal points are a natural analogue of antipodal points: saying that three points are tripodal is equivalent to requiring that they are at the same distance from the origin and their barycenter is the origin.